The Dog It Was That Died: Themes

 In some ways Purvis may be seen as the mad dog of the poem.

-Stoppard may have borrowed the idea to use this quotation from British novelist W. Somerset Maugham's 1925 "The Painted Veil", in which the protagonist's husband, bitter at her infidelity, brought her to cholera-stricken China in hopes that she would take ill and die.
+Stoppard may have borrowed the idea to use this quotation from British novelist W. Somerset Maugham's 1925 novel The Painted Veil, in which the protagonist's husband, bitter at her infidelity, takes her to cholera-stricken China in hopes that she will take ill and die.
 When he catches cholera instead, he dies with the quotation "The dog it was that died" on his lips.

 The words also occur in a speech by Wormold, the lead character in Graham Greene's 1958 novel Our Man in Havana – also an entertaining tale of Cold War espionage. ("I have come back", he said to Beatrice, "I am not under the table.
 I have come back victorious.
 The dog it was that died.")

 Productions

 First produced 1982 on BBC Radio 4.
 The cast was: